-In addition, we combine EM and our proposed OPS together to craft a kind of composed unlearnable examples.
+Naturally, for the purpose of complementing each other, we can combine EM and our proposed OPS together to craft a kind of ensemble shortcut.
 Since OPS only modified a single pixel, after being applied to EM perturbed images, the imperceptibility can still be guaranteed.
-We evaluate the effectiveness of this composed method under different training strategies and find that it can always keep effective.
+We evaluate the effectiveness of this ensemble method under different training strategies and find that it can always keep effective.
 Even if we use adversarial training and strong data augmentation like RandAugment, it is still able to degrade test accuracy to a relatively low level.
-Based on this property, we introduce CIFAR-10-S, where all the images are perturbed by the EM-OPS composed noises.
-It can serve as a new benchmark to evaluate the abilities of learning critical information under the disturbance of composed nonsemantic representations.
+Based on this property, we introduce CIFAR-10-S, where all the images are perturbed by the EM-OPS-composed noises.
+It can serve as a new benchmark to evaluate the ability to learn critical information under the disturbance of composed non-semantic representations.

 We also extend our method to multi-pixel scenarios.
-According to Table \ref{table:effective-multipix}, as the number of perturbed pixels increases, the test accuracy can be degraded to lower level.
-Nevertheless, the more pixels are perturbed, the imperceptibility gets weaker, illustrated in Figure \ref{fig:multipix}.
+According to Table \ref{table:effective-multipix}, as the number of perturbed pixels increases, the test accuracy can be degraded to a lower level.
+Nevertheless, the more pixels are perturbed, the imperceptibility gets weaker, as illustrated in Figure \ref{fig:multipix}.
 From our experiment on ResNet-18, 3-Pixel Shortcut can easily degrade the test accuracy to 9.74\%.
 Moreover, more perturbed pixels alleviate the sensitivity to different data augmentations.
 For RandAugment, one more perturbed pixel can degrade the test accuracy to 46.45\%, which is much lower than 71.18\% of OPS.